Topological $\Delta G$ homology of rings with twisted $G$-action: Twisted TEXT -actions

-It is shown in~\cite{MT78} that an algebra $X$ over the operad $\cO$ in $\cS$ is precisely a functor $\cO^\otimes\to \cS^\otimes$ for which $\nF \mapsto (X,\cdots ,X)$.
+It is shown in~\cite[Lemma~4.2]{MT78} that an algebra $X$ over the operad $\cO$ in spaces is precisely a functor $\cO^\otimes\to \mathrm{Top}$ for which $\nF \mapsto X^{\times n}$, where $\mathrm{Top}$ is the category of based topological spaces.
 In fact, this applies more generally to an algebra over an operad $\cO$ in a general symmetric monoidal category $\cC$ and in $\infty$-categories this is built into the definition, cf.~\cite[2.1.2.7]{HA}.
 Moreover, there is a symmetric monoidal product on $\Env(\cO)$ such that strong symmetric monoidal functors $\Env(\cO)\to \cC$ correspond precisely to $\cO$-algebras in $\cC$, see \cite[2.2.4.9]{HA}.

 \begin{exm} The \emph{associative operad} $\Assoc$ is defined by $\Assoc(n)=\Sigma_n$, where each permutation of $\Assoc(n)$ can be instead thought of as an ordering $\preccurlyeq_n$ on the set $\{1,\dots, n\}$.
 With this interpretation, as decribed in \cite[4.1.1.4]{HA}, the category of operators $\Assoc^\otimes$ has objects the same as $\Fin_*$, and given a pair of objects $\mF$, $\nF$ in $\Fin_*$, a morphism $\mF \rightarrow \nF$ in $\Assoc^\otimes$ consists of a map $\alpha\colon \mF \rightarrow \nF$ of finite pointed sets together with a linear ordering $\preccurlyeq_i$ on each inverse image $\alpha^{-1}(i) \subseteq \mF$, for $i=1, \ldots, n$.
 Given a pair of morphisms $\Big(\beta, \{ \preccurlyeq'_j\}_{1\leq j \leq p}\Big)\colon\nF \rightarrow \pF$ and $\Big(\alpha, \{\preccurlyeq_i\}_{1\leq i \leq n}\Big)\colon\mF \rightarrow \nF$, the composition rule in the category of operators then gives the map of finite pointed sets $\beta \circ \alpha\colon \mF \rightarrow \pF$ together with the linear ordering $\{\preccurlyeq_j''\}_{1\leq j \leq p}$ defined as follows.
 For each $j=1, \ldots, p$, given $a,b \in (\beta\circ \alpha)^{-1}(j)\subseteq \mF$, we have $a \preccurlyeq_j'' b$ if and only if $\alpha(a) \preccurlyeq_j' \alpha (b)$ and $a \preccurlyeq_i b$ if $\alpha(a)=\alpha(b)=i$.